-Internal audit resources - vacancies experienced by both the contractor and inhouse team impacted the delivery of the audit plan which was reduced in year from the original plan;

-- Through part of the year, the Head of Internal Audit also had wider finance management responsibilities raising the risk of possible conflicts of interest for which compensating governance arrangements were adopted; and - Following the move to the new finance processes and system early in the year some control weaknesses were identified with the accounts payable and receivable areas, the audit opinions for which were Limited.
+- Internal audit resources vacancies experienced by both the contractor and in-house team impacted the delivery of the audit plan which was reduced in year from the original plan; - Through part of the year, the Head of Internal Audit also had wider finance management responsibilities raising the risk of possible conflicts of interest for which compensating governance arrangements were adopted; - Following the move to the new finance processes and system early in the year some control weaknesses were identified with the accounts payable and receivable areas, the audit opinions for which were Limited; and - Internal audit recommendations were reported to Audit Panel and the Internal Control board, with monthly reminders of open outstanding actions are reported at directorate management teams.
+In addition, the Audit Panel has requested for sponsors to report on limited assurance reports and update on follow up actions completed.

 For 2019/20, as discussed with the Audit Panel in February, work on the audit plan was suspended in March.
 This was due to the need for the Council to focus its response to Covid 19 by front line teams and the internal audit team who were redeployed in support.
-The internal audit plan was picked up in June and will report to the Audit Panel in September for the 2019/20 year.
+The internal audit plan was picked up in June and reported to the Audit Panel in September for the 2019/20 year.